wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 indolence and using all your energy to clear the way for clarity and charity.
 But in reality, these all are signs of inevitable growth.
 Don’t be afraid, don’t resist, don’t delay.
 Be what you are.
 There is nothing to be afraid of.
 Trust and try.
 Experiment honestly.
-Give your real beïng a chance to shape your life.
+Give your real being a chance to shape your life.
 You will not regret it.

 <script>